 The guardian or conservator of a protected person shall terminate upon the death of the protected person, provided, that in the absence of an Advanced Directive or preneed burial or cremation contract, after the death of the protected person, a guardian or a conservator, shall have authority to make decisions regarding the body of the deceased protected person for the purposes of authorizing an autopsy and making funeral arrangements.
-The guardian's or conservator's authority shall continue until an executor or an administrator has been appointed <a href="https://www.wv.energia.com/wv providers (i.e. Adult Family Care Providers, Specialized Care Provider), funeral homes and the conservator (if applicable) in advance and facilitate the pre-need burial arrangement if possible.
+The guardian's or conservator's authority shall continue until an executor or an administrator has been appointed WV Code §44A-4-5.

+Therefore, it is essential the substitute decision maker discuss funeral arrangements and preferences with the protected person, their family (when applicable), care providers (i.e. Adult Family Care Providers, Specialized Care Provider), funeral homes and the conservator (if applicable) in advance and facilitate the pre-need burial arrangement if possible.
 The Department as guardian is not responsible for payment of the individual's burial costs.
 The Indigent Burial program through Income Maintenance may be utilized, but the funeral director or family member must make the application.
 The Department is to follow if known the clients wishes for their burial procedure, if not known the Department can approve a traditional burial and/or cremation as last resort.